Siphon880gh/devbrain/Enterprise - DevOps, Docker, Server Admin, SaaS Scaling, Payment Systems/__Server Admin, Webhosting/__Web Hosting - Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 				```

+			5. Restart your nginx server: `systemctl restart nginx` Then try to create the SSL again.

 		- **Solution 2 to 404 Let's Encrypt error**:
 		  See if can recreate the folder path and add a file to see if you can visit it on your web browser.
 The folders are missing because the way Let's Encrypt works is it creates the folders and file then removes them.
-			- Make sure you've cd into your document root.
+			- Make sure you've cd into your document root (Refer to vhost for whats the folder path to your document root when someone visits your domain at top level /).
 Then create a file from here:
 				```
 				mkdir -p .well-known/acme-challenge/
 				vi .well-known/acme-challenge/test.txt
 				```
 			- Add some unique text in the file.
-Then visit the link in your web browser
+Then visit the link in your web browser like domain.tld/.well-known/acme-challenge/
 			- If successfully visited, then this solution isn't it.
 Before going to "Solution 2", remove the test file and folders leading to it with
 			```
 			rm -rf .well-known